 The comments received in representation relating to material planning considerations have been considered in the preceding text.
 However, on the basis of the above, it is considered that the proposal represents sustainable development and paragraph 14 is engaged.
 Furthermore, applying the tests within paragraph 14 it is considered that the adverse effects of the scheme are significantly and demonstrably outweighed by the benefits.
-Accordingly thein order to allow further costing and negotiation over the bridge / affordable housing provision it is recommended that the application is delegated back to the Head of Planning (Regulation) in consultation with the Chairman to approve subject to conditions and the Heads of Terms listed.

-The Secretary of State has received a request to intervene with this application, which, now the agenda has been published, can be considered.
-The recommendation is therefore subject to the outcome of this process.
+The application is therefore recommended for approval, subject to conditions.
+The Secretary of State has received a request to intervene with this application, therefore, any resolution will be subject to the outcome of this process.